saqibcyber/dirsentinel/README.md

 ![banner](./banner.png)

-**DirSentinel** is a PowerShell-based automation tool that applies a set of core Active Directory and Windows security hardening actions.
-It supports **audit mode** (check only) and **apply mode** (configurable changes with backups), uses a single JSON configuration file, and generates both logs and structured reports.

----
+**DirSentinel** is a purpose-built PowerShell toolkit that streamlines the hardening of domain-joined systems in Active Directory environments.
+It automatically evaluates machines against **MSFT and CIS baselines**, detects common vulnerabilties, and produces structured JSON reports with clear, actionable remediation guidance.

 ## Features

-- Clean module-based structure (`Core`, `AD`, `Security`)
-- Single JSON configuration file defining all checks and desired states
-- Audit mode for validation without modification
-- Apply mode for enforcing configuration
-- Automatic creation of logs, reports, and registry/setting backups
-- Avoids reapplying settings that are already compliant
-- Covers several foundational AD security tasks:
+- Automated discovery of AD and Windows security misconfigurations
-  - Privileged group membership checks
-  - Kerberos and NTLM registry policy verification
-  - Basic Windows audit policy configuration
-  - LLMNR and other insecure protocol settings
+- Recommendations mapped to CIS Baselines and Microsoft hardening guidance
+- Enforcement mode with safe rollbacks and configuration backups
+- JSON reporting and log output for audit trails and trend tracking
+- Idempotent execution—no unnecessary re-applies on compliant settings

 ---